 Families who struggle to put food on the table often have to choose between buying meals and paying for utilities.
 Our SNAP outreach coordinators lends a hand to vulnerable households by helping them apply for this vital food assistance program during times of need.

 Feeding Tampa Bay provides free meals and snacks to low-income children through existing after school activities in the community.
 By partnering with Boys and Girls Clubs, churches and other school programs, the After School Meals Program encourages children to expand their educational, social and recreational skills in a safe place.
 For many, the After School Meals Program supplies the only hot meal they receive each day.

-This program provides groceries to children when parents or relatives are dropping off or picking up their children from school.
+This program provides groceries to students when parents or relatives are dropping off or picking up their children from school.
 A portion of these pantries were brought on in collaboration with the Children’s Board of Hillsborough County and Hillsborough County Public Schools through a program called Feeding Minds.

 Feeding Tampa Bay is dedicated to lending a helping hand to our community partners.
 Through the Premiere Product Program, Feeding Tampa Bay purchases products in bulk and passes on the savings to community food relief organizations.
 Nonprofit organizations in the Tampa Bay area are offered discounted pricing on a variety of essential products that aren’t often donated.

 To solve the hunger crisis in our community, we must first understand its causes.
 Together with the University of South Florida, cutting edge cross-disciplinary research at the Center for the Advancement of Food Security and Healthy Communities (CAFSHC) will allow us to get a step closer to uncovering the true nature of this issue and in turn, how to solve it.
 About the center.